-this, to think in terms of a book (however short... even a one-liner) written by each investigator, each participant.
+busy people or business.
+Tie this in with the idea of "shaping up the area", a shaping up in readiness for the key twist of SOFD.
+The key twist carries the respondent beyond commonsense comment and response to"being operated on".58 I find it useful, in all this, to think in terms of a book (however short... even a one-liner) written by each investigator, each participant.
 There are chapters labeled from A to Z. The last two chapters are the "crucial experiment", the operating theatre.
 From reading page 250 one can come up with various suggestions about these two chapters: e.g. Y: What do I think is progress; Z: what do I think are the grounds of that progress, any progress.

-Now to get the discomforting "further objectification of horizon" properly out into the open one has to pause over that loose word "think".
+Now to get the discomforting "further objectification of horizon"59 properly out into the open one has to pause over that loose word "think".
 I am taking a stand.
-So it is not really "think" but....? "live to promote"?
+So it is not really "think" but.... ? "live to promote"?
 Tuckoo took off on a trail and a tale, and the stand has a narrative.

 It is important to pause over the phrase "live to promote", although we have been round about it before: one can promote performance by applauding.
 But one needs vigilance here - and an honest friend is useful.
 Return to the paragraph that opens with the Tomega Principle and soak in what I mean.
-"Emphatically it would not discourage" has some horrid shades of meaning.
+"Emphatically it would not discourage"60 has some horrid shades of meaning.

 But back to our Group Tearapart: might we have got as far as Y and Z in some form?
 Then we each - or those who ventured that far - have supplied "a book" to be read by all: we have arrived at that final sentence of SOFD.
-We now face all the books, including our own, struggling to come up with a new Y and a new Z. We: I may or
+We now face all the books, including our own61, struggling to come up with a new Y and a new Z. We: I may or

-Insight, 417[442].
+60Insight, 417[442].

-This concluding section aims at SOFT as opposed to SOFD practicality, but you all may rise to great heights here, to glimpse Self-Assembly at new levels of subtlety.
-It can go way beyond all the conventions of present therapy and past literature.
-The narrative of one's life, or our history, can be turned in a triple 'about'.
-Each of us is "about' the reach for being and becoming, but the root "about", spontaneously operative and partially thematized, changes with each horizon shift.
-So, there is a sequence of "abouts" - what business I am about, Father's or otherwise - to be sifted by the about-turn of a discernment of quasi-roots and routes, taken or not taken.
-The untapped root, the foundational reality of energy-exigence, roots about in the sequence of self-systems that hazarded the reality and the narrative of a cosmic life, reaching for may not be included; Lonergan may or may not be included.
+61This concluding section aims at SOFT as opposed to SOFD practicality, but you all may rise to great heights here, to glimpse Self-Assembly at new levels of subtlety.
+It may not be included; Lonergan may or may not be included.
 Indeed, at a first go-round you might ignore both the "inserted page" from Method, (the extract from 286-7) and suggestions from these three Cantowers, or from any other similar source.
 Of course, while you can dodge McShane's odd views on "events", stages of meaning, axiality, etc, you cannot dodge Lonergan.
 He took a stand on, lived to promote, that page, the crowning point of his work on Method in Theology.